 Board Room Monitor

 As indicated by the survey responses, the community is not in favor of a Board Room TV.
 It could be because the question was phrased incorrectly and referred to a TV rather than a monitor for the Board Room.
-At this time, the committee felt that the TV in the Grande Room provided adequate viewing opportunities and there were seldom times that any confidential information would be shown on screen during a meeting.
+At this time, the committee felt that the TV in the Grande Room provided adequate viewing opportunities and that any confidential information would not be shown on a public screen during a meeting.

 Recommendations: Board decision.